Kobzar (poetry collection): Third edition

 "Kobzar" was published in 1860 at the expense of Platon Symyrenko, with whom Taras Shevchenko met during his last trip to Ukraine in 1859 in Mliiv.
 Platon Simirenko - a well-known sugar producer and philanthropist in Ukraine - allocated 1,100 rubles for the publication of "Kobzar".
 This edition was much more complete than the previous ones: it included 17 works.
 At the beginning - a portrait of Taras Shevchenko.
 However, the poems "Dream", "Caucasus", "Heretic", the poem "Testament" and similar works could not be included in the publication due to censorship.

 Other lifetime publications

 A number of poems that were not included in the Kobzar due to censorship were published by the poet's friends in Leipzig in 1859: a collection of New Poems by Pushkin and Shevchenko.

 In the same year, 1860, Kobzar was translated by Russian poets (St. Petersburg, 1860; translated into Russian by M. Gerbel).
 This is the last edition of "Kobzar" during the author's lifetime.
+Taras Shevchenko died in 1861.

+Publication in Osnova magazine (1861)

+In January–December 1861, an unordered selection of 69 poems by Taras Shevchenko was published in the magazine Osnova (Books I-XII) edited by Vasyl Bilozersky.

+Each of the publications was entitled "Kobzar".
+The text was printed in Kulishivka and had accents on words with several syllables (except for the letter "i", on which the printing house could not always mark accents for technical reasons).
+Book I appeared during Shevchenko's lifetime, and an obituary was published in February II.